 “You cannot threaten a multi-national corporation of that size by one man who is just not doing it the right way.”

 “Now, I am sorry, but when you are paid between 20 and 30 million pounds a year and you are told to do something you have got to do it.
 I don’t care who you are,” he bellowed in what seemed like an intimidating statement.

 The very best racers in Formula One are not multi-national organisations, they can see past the corporate interplay.
 They have one instinctive mindset they are competitors and that’s what Hamilton was doing in Abu Dhabi.
 Competing.

 Now we here on DCB are not in favour of one driver or another, we too have been critical of Hamilton, albeit his fashion sense or lack thereof.
 But when someone says “I’m sorry…” they are not truly sorry it’s just a figure of speech before a backhanded side-swipe-compliment is initiated.

 Stewart’s rant against Hamilton and how he and he alone is obliged to listen to team orders in addition to how much money he is paid makes Stewart sound like a plantation owner from America’s Deep South, circa 1854.

 It seems to us Stewart’s self-righteous rules only apply to Hamilton and no other driver.
 Also he doesn’t seem to like Hamilton’s lifestyle outside of F1.
-But he fondly remembers James Hunt whose lifestyle was much more brazen and who once urinated on an areoplane during mid-flight.
-And no Hunt didn’t use the on board lavatory.
+But he fondly remembers James Hunt whose lifestyle was much more brazen and who once urinated on an airplane during mid-flight.
+And no Hunt didn’t use the onboard lavatory.

-What I am saying is Stewart needs to apply his criticism with much more consistency… Oh fuck it, in other words I am saying Stewart sounds like a immature racist.
+What I am saying is Stewart needs to apply his criticism with much more consistency… Oh fuck it, in other words I am saying Stewart sounds like an immature racist.